stats

 • All abortions after the second trimester of pregnancy must be provided in a hospital.

-• Minors, under the age of 16, who would like to receive abortion services, must first receive counseling from a licensed professional in CT.
+• Patients under the age of 16 who would like to receive abortion services must first receive counseling from a licensed professional in CT.
+There are no parental consent or notification requirements for minors.

 What does abortion access look like nationally?

-For more state-by-state information, check out this interactive map produced by the Guttmacher Institute, charting the number of abortion clinics across counties in every state.
+For more state-by-state information, check out this interactive map produced by the Guttmacher Institute, charting abortion access and policies in every state after the overturning of Roe v.
+Wade.

 What is our project doing?
 Since we started in 2012, approximately…